marcellocostamagna/3D_Benchmarks/README.md

 conda env create -f environment.yml conda activate 3DOpt_devel
 ```
-*Note: Some scripts require a valid CCDC license*x
+*Note: Some scripts require a valid CCDC license*

 ## Overview
 Each folder contains its own README describing the aim and usage of the scripts.
 Below is a brief overview: